MACD – 5 Profitable Trading Strategies

-Therefore, we stay with our position until the signal line of the MACD breaks the slower MA in the opposite direction.
+Therefore, we stay with our position until the signal line of the MACD breaks the trigger line in the opposite direction.
 The below image illustrates this strategy:

-This is the 10-minute chart of Bank of America from Oct 14-16, 2015.
+This is the 10-minute chart of Bank of America.
 The first green circle highlights the moment when the MFI is signaling that BAC is oversold.
 30 minutes later, the MACD has a bullish signal and we open our long position at the green circle highlighted on the MACD.

 We hold our position until the MACD lines cross in a bearish direction as shown in the red circle on the MACD.
-This position brought us gains equal to $0.60 (60 cents) per share for about 6 hours of work.
+This position would have brought us profits of 60 cents per share for about 6 hours of work.

 #3 - MACD + TEMA

-This is the 10-minute chart of Twitter from Oct 30 – Nov 3, 2015.
+This is the 10-minute chart of Twitter.
 In the first green circle we have the moment when the price switches above the 50-period TEMA.
 The second green circle shows when the bullish TEMA signal is confirmed by the MACD.
 This is when we open our long position.
-The price goes up and in about 5 hours we get our first closing signal from the MACD.
-20 minutes later, the price of Twitter breaks the 50-period TEMA in a bearish direction and we close our long position.
-This trade brought us a total profit of $0.75 (75 cents) per share.

 #4 - MACD + TRIX indicator